mrts/test-jakartaee-clustered-cdi-events/README.md

 - `Broadcaster`: Manages event listeners and broadcasts messages to all registered consumers according to the Vaadin Broadcaster pattern.
 - `Message`: A simple message class marked with `@Clustered` to enable cluster-wide event distribution.
-- `MyUI`: A Vaadin UI component that allows users to send messages and view received broadcasts from local and other nodes.
+- `MainView`: A Vaadin view that allows users to send messages and view received broadcasts from local and other nodes.

 Here's the component diagram: